Kanika637/Deployment-through-ArgoCD-and-GitOps/README.md

 # Deployment

 - Use the create command for creating the deployment <br>
-`argocd app create zomato-clone --repo https://github.com/argoproj/argocd-example-apps.git --path dev --dest-server https://kubernetes.default.svc --dest-namespace default`
+`argocd app create zomato-clone --repo https://github.com/Kanika637/Deployment-through-ArgoCD-and-GitOps.git --path dev --dest-server https://kubernetes.default.svc --dest-namespace default`

-zomato-clone-> Name of your application
+- zomato-clone-> Name of your application <br>
---repo-> Repository URL of the application
+- --repo-> Repository URL of the application <br>
---path-> The path where all the YAML files are located in the repository --dest-server-> Destination cluster URL --dest-namespace-> The namespace
+- --path-> The path where all the YAML files are located in the repository <br>
+- --dest-server-> Destination cluster URL <br>
+- --dest-namespace-> The namespace <br>

 ![image](https://user-images.githubusercontent.com/84350895/218014312-01eebe34-86d7-42fc-b671-a778af6080a7.png)